DmitryFillo/berserker_resolver/README.rst

 The total number of seconds to spend trying to get an answer to the query.

-Note that low timeout combined with high values of ``Resolver.tries`` and ``Resolver.threads`` can lead to numerous timeout errors when nameserver does not have time to return a response.
+Note that low timeout combined with high values of ``Resolver.tries`` and ``Resolver.threads`` can lead to numerous timeout errors when nameserver does not have enough time to return a response.

 Default is ``1``.